abhiwand/atk/doc/source/appendix_application_conf.rst

         # Configuration for the Intel Analytics REST API server
         api {
-          #this is reported by the API server in the /info results - it can be used to identify
+          # this is reported by the API server in the /info results -
-          #a particular server or cluster
+          # it can be used to identify a particular server or cluster.
           //identifier = "ia"

           #The default page size for result pagination